Spiral Knights: Plot

 Spiral HQ requests that the player find and locate Guardian Knight Arkus, sent with his squad to locate the Alpha Squad, who perished in battle.
 Wracked with grief, Arkus explored the Clockworks to somehow "find" his dead squadron.
 Once the player locates Arkus, Arkus warns them to leave them alone.
 The player continues to pursue him and is forced to kill him.
 After this, Kora assigns the player to enter the Firestorm Citadel, the only part of the ancient kingdom that remains.
 Lieutenant Vaelyn also contacts the player, expressing her interest to enter the Core to locate the Alpha Squad.
 A Lost Soul of Almire speaks to the player, informing them that within the Firestorm Citadel exists a force of nature sent to extinguish the fires of Almire.

 Entering the Firestorm Citadel, the player meets the Nature Sprite, requesting that the player aid them in restoring nature to Almire by freeing the Lost Sprites.
 At the Throne Room, Vanaduke declares that Almire "shall never fall to the likes of beasts".
-Serving as the fourth and final (as of currently) major boss of the game, defeating him allows the player to recover Grantz's recon module and reach the Core.
+Serving as the fourth and (currently) final major boss of the game, defeating him allows the player to recover Grantz's recon module and reach the Core.
 At the Core, a module belonging to Parma indicating that the Alpha Squad "entered" the Core is discovered.

 A later mission requires the player to save a squad of Recon Rangers, formally introducing the player to the Swarm, an unknown entity associated with the Core and Shadow Lairs.
 After, Kora informs the player that energy signals identical to those of the Artifact were discovered at the Firestorm Citadel, requesting the player to check it out.
 Although the Nature Sprites have cleared most of the flames, a disturbance has caused a resurgence of the destructive energy.
 Entering the Firestorm Citadel once again, the player meets Herex, who uses the Artifact to activate something.
 After defeating Herex, Herex tells the player to meet him in the Core.

 Vaelyn sends an emergency message to the player, requesting backup as the Core is opening.
 Vaelyn and the player meet Herex once again, descending into the Core and meeting more Swarm enemies.
 After clearing the enemies in the Core, Vaelyn and the player reach a refuge, finding Parma's Scout.
 Parma explains that although Grantz was killed while defending the team and Rulen has mysteriously disappeared, she is in a safe place, and that she and Euclid are helping a mysterious entity known as "The Sleeper".
 From Echo Stones created by The Sleeper found in the Shadow Lairs, it is revealed that Cradle was created to protect it, that the Gremlins betrayed it, and that the Swarm expands endlessly, consuming everything.
 Upon returning to Haven, Kora contacts the player, who fills her in on what occurred in the Core.
 Amazed, she passes the information on to Spiral HQ and prepares to send the player on another mission.